krzysztofkobylinskiclass35/payload-test/docs/components.md

 - `buttonText: text`
 - `buttonLink: text`

-## Stats block
+## Info Cards block

-- it will contain the blocks with numbers and descriptions
+It will contain a set of simple content cards with a title and description (the image is optional)

 ##### Props

 - `heading: string`
-- `stats: array ({ number: number, label: text, image: upload })`
+- `items: array ({ title: text, description: text, image?: upload })`

 ## Media block